hotio/website/docs/containers/wireguard.md

 With `net.ipv6.conf.all.disable_ipv6=1` you can enable ipv6 support by setting the value to `0`.
 Leave ipv6 disabled and remove all references to it in your `wg0.conf` file to keep things simple, but keep in mind that the option is there if you need it.

 Those who use ProtonVPN and would like to have port forwarding support, should set the var `VPN_PROVIDER` to `proton`.
-The forwarded port will be automatically set in the torrent client.
+The forwarded port will be automatically set in the torrent client if `VPN_AUTO_PORT_FORWARD` is set to `true`.

+For PIA you set `VPN_PROVIDER` to `pia`, if no wireguard config is found, one will be fetched for you.
+Port forwarding can be enabled/disabled with `VPN_AUTO_PORT_FORWARD`.

 The environment variable `VPN_LAN_NETWORK` can be set to for example `192.168.1.0/24`, `192.168.1.0/24,192.168.44.0/24` or `192.168.1.33`, so you can get access to the webui or other additional ports (see below).
 If for example you were to pick `192.168.0.0/24`, every device with an ip in the range `192.168.0.0 - 192.168.0.255` on your LAN is allowed access to the webui.